-WWE Rumors: Could Randy Orton Be Traded To ‘Raw’ For Finn Balor or Samoa Joe?
+WWE Rumors: Could Randy Orton Be Traded To ‘Raw’ For Finn Balor Or Samoa Joe?

 It’s been reported that Randy Orton is unhappy with his current position on SmackDown Live.
-Orton feels that his booking has booked him into a corner and there are only a few ways out of it.
+Orton feels that his booking has him cornered and that there are only a few ways out of it.
 There have been a lot of rumors about him being moved to Raw down the line.
 John Cena switched brands because he became a “free agent.”
 Orton could be moved in different ways, but a big trade between brands seems the most likely.

 The biggest issue would be making a fair trade.
 On WWE television, Kurt Angle would have the challenge of trading away equal value to SmackDown Live for Randy Orton.
 Behind the scenes, WWE officials would be making sure any trade benefits both brands.
 During a recent discussion on Solomonster Sounds Off, there was a major trade proposal that would see Orton being moved to Raw for either Finn Balor or Samoa Joe.

 On paper, Orton for Balor or Joe straight up would be an interesting change for both brands.
-The thirteen-time WWE World Champion moving to Raw could shake up the WWE Universal Title hunt and bring The Viper into a bigger role again.
+The 13-time WWE World Champion moving to Raw could shake up the WWE Universal Title hunt and bring The Viper into a bigger role again.
 At the same time, Balor or Joe would thrive on the blue brand because there would be plenty of fresh rivalries for them to chase and either man would add a lot to the WWE Title hunt.

 The WWE Universe has been frustrated by Finn Balor’s booking because he still hasn’t received a rematch for the Universal Championship.
 Brock Lesnar’s schedule makes that hard.
 However, Balor being a part of SmackDown Live would bring him into the WWE Title hunt and give him opportunities he won’t have on Raw anytime soon.
 It’s not a coincidence that he’s also been rumored for a move to the blue brand before.